chrisknox97/mechacar_statistical_analysis/README.md

 ## Overview

-### To perform linear regression, collect summary statistics, and run T-Tests to determine why production and manufacturing of prototype MechaCars has slowed; as well as to design additional studies concerning the MechaCar to gain insight into its financial viability.
+### To perform ``Linear Regression``, collect ``Summary Statistics``, and run ``T-Tests`` to determine why production and manufacturing of prototype MechaCars has slowed; as well as to design additional studies concerning the MechaCar to gain insight into its financial viability.

 ## Deliverable One: Linear Regression to Predict MPG

-#### In the first part of our analysis we looked at the ‘MechaCar_mpg.csv’ file, which contains 50 prototype vehicles, while examining six different variables associated with said vehicles (vehicle_length, vehicle_weight, spoiler_angle, ground_clearance, AWD, and mpg).
+#### In the first part of our analysis we looked at the ``MechaCar_mpg.csv`` file, which contains 50 prototype vehicles, while examining six different variables associated with said vehicles (``vehicle_length``, ``vehicle_weight``, ``spoiler_angle``, ``ground_clearance``, ``AWD``, and ``mpg``).
 Utilizing this dataset, we implemented RStudio’s linear regression and summary functions to determine what if any correlation these variables held in relation to a prototype’s fuel efficiency.

 ### Which Variables/Coefficients Provide Non-Random Amounts of Variance to the Dataset’s MPG Values?

-#### In a Linear Regression Model such as this, for our P-value, our assumed significance would be 0.05%.
+#### In a Linear Regression Model such as this, for our ``P-value``, our assumed significance would be 0.05%.
 So, when conducting this analysis if any variable showed a P-value lower than that are assumed significance, there would be reason to assumed it held a non-random amount of variance.
 As such, we found two variables which held non-random variance:

     Vehicle Length (at a P-value of 2.60e-12)
     Ground Clearance (at a P-value of 5.21e-08)